cscw2015/maverick/Interim/Interim.md

 	- what technologies are used to prepare for the meetings
 	- how is agenda constructed?
 	- how are by-laws introduced, modified and finalized via technology?
+	- how is the by-law process made transparent to the public
-	- what is used *during* meetings to facilitate and share information
+	- what is used *during* meetings to facilitate and share information?
+	- what software is used for remote access to meetings?
 - methods of gathering:
 	- interviews with city councillors from Victoria
 	- smaller number of interviews with Vancouver city councillors (as a control group)
 	- attending public council meetings to see what current practices are
 - much of existing research about city governments is about how to improve government-citizen relations
 	- not as much on how technology plays a role in this, or if there is it's outdated
-- we want to focus on inter-governmental collaborations and how city coordinates itself to solve issues
+- we want to focus on inter-governmental collaborations and how city councillors coordinates themselves to solve issues
 - research of this type can provide beneficial information to councillors on how to improve their operations, and provide transparency to citizens on how government collates information and develops laws for the city
 ## Related Work